DHTMLX/docs-spreadsheet/docs/api/spreadsheet_aftercolumndelete_event.md

 ### Description

-@short: fires after a column is deleted
+@short: Fires after a column is deleted

 ### Usage